History Files

 Brother.
 Succession uncertain and certainly brief.

 The city state's possessions reach their peak, such as it is, controlling about ten to fifteen other cities - nowhere near the territory controlled by many previous dynasties in Sumerian history.
-Even so, the city state manages to undertake huge building projects and agricultural undertakings.
+Even so, the city state manages to progress huge building projects and agricultural undertakings.

 c.1822 - 1763 BC